 Limited guests means you’re ensured complete privacy.
 Everything from the tea to the massages are top notch and it’s without a doubt one of the most romantic places in Barcelona if you’re looking to spoil yourself.

-For more information check out their official site here.
+For more information on their romantic activities check out the official Aire site.

 The village of Gracia and its wanderable pedestrian-only streets give way to picturesque squares straight out of the movies.
-Best of all is the area’s independent spirit – no chain restaurants, tourist traps, or stag-dos!
+Best of all is the area’s independent spirit – no chain restaurants, tourist traps, or Barceloa stag-do activities!